Death threats forcing professors off campus

 Exactly what protection against targeted harassment the law can provide is unclear, Miami School of Law professor Mary Anne Franks told CNN.

 "Professors have essentially the same legal options as any person targeted by online harassment -- which is to say, few and mostly ineffective.
-While threats and harassment are technically prohibited by both federal and state laws, and there are a variety of civil laws that could also apply ... they are rarely used except in the most extreme cases, and often only after some physical harm has already occurred," Franks told CNN in a statement.
+While threats and harassment are technically prohibited by both federal and state laws, and there are a variety of civil laws that could also apply. ...
+They are rarely used except in the most extreme cases, and often only after some physical harm has already occurred," Franks told CNN in a statement.

 In general, law enforcement does not take complaints of online harassment and threats seriously, Franks said.
 Police departments often lack the resources and technological competence to investigate, she said, and many departments believe online speech doesn't lead to real-world action.